nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `deleteMember NAME`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The name you specify must belong to an exisitng Member in the Application
+The name you specify must belong to an existing Member in the Application
 </div>

 Examples: